Michael-Meade/MinerFind/_posts/2021-4-2-Analyzing-Honey-Pot-data.md

     150 "123456"
      67 "12345"
 ```
 The last I wrote a post like this was on  <a href="https://michael-meade.github.io/2021/01/11/Cowrie-Logs.html">11 Jan 2021</a>.
-Looks like the password "" stole second place from "password.
+Looks like the password "" stole second place from "password".
 Also on Jan 11th 2020 the 3rd password ranked was "WWG1WGA", which now has disappeared from the list.

 ### Top Usernames
 The Top ten users names that were used to access the machine